hackerkid/blog3/src/pages/blog/detox.md

 7. I am allowed to use websites that help me get work done like GitHub, ChatGPT etc.

 8. I am allowed to use apps like Whatsapp that allows me stay in touch with friends and family.
+I am allowed to check Instagram messages in web app.
+But only at the end of the day.

 9. I am allowed to spend 15 mins on Hacker News per day after I finish working on any side project.
 But the catch is I am only allowed to use the Lynx terminal browser for accessing it so that I don't mindlessly scroll on it.

+Following containing new rules I added after starting this experiment.

+10.

 I plan re evaluate what I should bring back to my life after finishing the 30 days.

+## Log

+### Day 1

+* As expected Slack turned out to be the main source of distraction.
+Need to be more mindful.
+* Didn't open Twitter nor Hacker news.
+* While going for run I tried to find a loophole and listened a meditation session for a while in Walking up app.
+But it didn't last long since I didn't had Internet.
+The run was more intense and fulfilling.
+* Strava turned out to be another source of distraction.
+New rule is I will check Strava only after going for a run.
+* I found another loophole by opening chat.zulip.org.
+New rule is I can only check chat.zulip.org only after working on side project.
+* I should probably use the dopamine from these apps as a reward mechanisam after deepwork sessions.
+Need to think more.